Looking for you next great read? See what the Newfields librarians are reading and loving this month…

 Ever since Ellie wore a whale swimsuit and made a big splash at her fifth birthday party, she’s been bullied about her weight.
 To cope, she tries to live by the Fat Girl Rules–like “no making waves,” “avoid eating in public,” and “don’t move so fast that your body jiggles.”
 And she’s found her safe space–her swimming pool–where she feels weightless in a fat-obsessed world.
 In the water, she can stretch herself out like a starfish and take up all the room she wants.
 It’s also where she can get away from her pushy mom, who thinks criticizing Ellie’s weight will motivate her to diet.
 Fortunately, Ellie has allies in her dad, her therapist, and her new neighbor, Catalina, who loves Ellie for who she is.
 With this support buoying her, Ellie might finally be able to cast aside the Fat Girl Rules and starfish in real life–by unapologetically being her own fabulous self. -Goodreads

 Anyone who has been bullied, and sadly very few of us haven’t been, will identify with this book.
 I thought this book was wonderful in how aptly it shows how unintentionally cruel people are.
 Constantly is the refrain “If you would only lose weight, you wouldn’t have these problems.”
 Basically, if you’d just be like everyone else and fit in, you won’t be criticized.
 Thank goodness Ellie’s therapist has a dog who Ellie can open up to and her wonderful friend Catalina.
 I look forward to this author writing more !

-This book is coming soon to our J FIC collection.
+This book is available in our J FIC collection.
 Also available to download on the Libby app.

 Everyone in My Family Has Killed Someone, by Benjamin Stevenson